Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains

 The lowest accuracy was obtained by \texttt{bigviktor} (with a precision of 91.07\% and a recall of 76.44\%) followed by \texttt{suppobox}, \texttt{gozi, matsnu, khaos} and \texttt{symmi} with $F_1$ scores ranging between 95\% and 98\%.
 This is due to the fact that most of these families use a composition of English dictionary words to create AGDs, so the extracted lexical features are not always able to properly differentiate them from our benign dataset or are adversarial.
 In the case of such dictionary-based families, a further enhancement based on probabilistic-based methodologies\footnote{Note that these methodologies have demonstrated remarkable detection performance~\cite{patsakis2019exploiting}.} is an interesting but challenging future research direction.
-In the case of adversarial DGAs, the accuracy obtained is close to the reported for the dictionary-based DGAs, which showcases the difficulty of capturing such families.
-A more detailed comparison and analysis of adversarial DGAs is later presented in Section \ref{sec:adversarial}.
-Overall, the relatively surprising fact that we obtained the outstanding detection rates showed in \autoref{tab:binary_stats} by using the same feature set across such a big dataset proves the robustness and adaptability of our approach.
+In the case of adversarially designed DGAs, the accuracy obtained is close to the one reported for the dictionary-based DGAs, which showcases the difficulty of capturing such families.
+A more detailed comparison and analysis of adversarially designed DGAs is later presented in \autoref{sec:adversarial}.
+Overall, the outstanding detection rates showed in \autoref{tab:binary_stats} by using the same feature set across such a big dataset proves the robustness and adaptability of our approach.
 Note that the more divergent families (and samples) are, the more difficult is to select a common set of features which can capture them accurately.

 \begingroup \medmuskip=0mu \thickmuskip=0mu